KhanLewis/Battle_of_ships/README.md

 * step 9: The user will repeat steps 5 and 6.
 * step 10: The user will be shown a messsage if they have won or ran out of turns (see above).

+### Fixed bugs:
+ * User validation on same guess was not working
+ * User could enter a invalid coordinate not a number
+ * User could enter a negative number

+---

 ## Deployment: